CycloneDX/cyclonedx-python/README.md

   -i FILE_PATH, --in-file FILE_PATH
                         File to read input from.
 Use "-" to read from STDIN.
+  --env ENVIRONMENT_PATH
+                        Path to a directory where packages are installed.

 SBOM Output Configuration:
   Choose the output format and schema version